-In the reporting period (or before the reporting period), the Company entered into agreements with Československá obchodní banka, a. s., ČSOB Asset Management, a.s., ČSOB Leasing, a.s., and KBC Group NV, KBC BANK NV, KBC Group NV Czech Branch, organizační složka, and Pardubická rozvojová, a.s.
-The scope of the agreements comprised the use of tax services, services related to accounting methodology and account management, compliance, purchasing services, support financial services, cooperation in the placement of technical provisions for life investment insurance, advisory and consultancy in actuarial mathematics, data processing, ICT services (including sale of disposed IT equipment), collaboration in marketing campaigns and e-sales, services related to back office systems and processes, support services in risk management, organization services, legal and audit services and services related to human resources, Enterprise architecture, email campaigns, project management and administrative services.
+In the reporting period (or before the reporting period), the Company entered into agreements with Československá obchodní banka, a. s., ČSOB Asset Management, a.s., investiční společnost, ČSOB Leasing, a.s., KBC Group NV, KBC BANK NV, KBC Group NV Czech Branch, organizační složka a Pardubická rozvojová, a.s., ČSOB Penzijní společnost, a.s., člen skupiny ČSOB The scope of the agreements comprised the use of tax services, services related to accounting methodology and account management, compliance, purchasing services, support financial services, cooperation in the placement of technical provisions for life investment insurance, advisory and consultancy in actuarial mathematics, data processing, ICT services (including sale of disposed IT equipment), collaboration in marketing campaigns and e-sales, services related to back office systems and processes, support services in risk management, organization services, legal and audit services and services related to human resources, Enterprise architecture, email campaigns to minimize the risks associated with phishing attacks on employees, project management services, project management and administrative services, services in the field of calculation and data transmission of Solvency II, cooperation on the KBC Rainbow program and cooperation in the field of GDPR.
 The Related Parties provided mutual counter-performance in the form of provision of the aforementioned services.
 All agreements were made under standard business terms and conditions and their performance resulted in no detriment to the Company.